thunderysteak/EveryHourBot/README.md

 # EveryHourBot

-A ~~Twitter~~ and Mastodon bot written in NodeJS that powers @PossumEveryHour, using Twitter 1.1 API and cryptographic functionality for quality randomness.
+A bot written in NodeJS that powers @PossumEveryHour, supporting various social media platforms and cryptographic functionality for quality randomness.

-Thanks to [IzzyMG](https://github.com/izzymg) for the help fixing up parts of the messy code.
+Supported Platforms
+- Twitter
+- Mastodon
+- BlueSky

+More platforms planned!

-# NOTICE: Twitter Support Deprecated!
+# NOTICE: Breaking changes for Twitter!

-As of 24th of June 2023, Twitter support has been dropped and will no longer be supported due of Twitter management banning harmless bots on a large scale.
+With v2.0.0 of the bot, the whole codebase was heavily refactored, and the Twitter part has been replaced to utilise V2 API that is compatible with the Twitter Developer Free Tier.
+You will now need an Access Token that has Read and Write permissions.

+You NEED to generate and set up OAuth 2.0 Client ID and Client Secret to grand Read and Write permission to your Access Token.
+If you don't set this up, you will either receive 403 or 401 HTTP error codes.

-Code for the Twitter bot can be located under the v1.1.0-legacytwitter tag.
+Code for the V1 API Twitter bot can be located under the v1.1.0-legacytwitter tag.

 ## Dependencies
 NodeJS 16 and up
-For Twitter: Twitter Developer Account with evelated permissions and access to Twitter V1 API
+For Twitter: Twitter Developer Account with V2 API access & Access Token with Read and Write permissions

-### MASTODON_SERVER .env variable
+### MASTODON_SERVER & BLUESKY_SERVER .env variable

-For the `MASTODON_SERVER` variable for Mastodon, you need to pass a full URL including `https://` for the server.
+For the `MASTODON_SERVER` variable for Mastodon and `BLUESKY_SERVER` variable for BlueSky/AT Protocol, you need to pass a full URL including `https://` for the server.
 ```
 MASTODON_SERVER="https://fqdn.local"
 ```